VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

         Optional basic auth password for -remoteWrite.url -remoteWrite.basicAuth.username string
-        Optional basic auth username for -remoteWrite.url -remoteWrite.maxQueueSize
+        Optional basic auth username for -remoteWrite.url -remoteWrite.concurrency int
+        Defines number of readers that concurrently write into remote storage (default 1) -remoteWrite.maxBatchSize int
+        Defines defines max number of timeseries to be flushed at once (default 1000) -remoteWrite.maxQueueSize int
-	    Defines the max number of pending datapoints to remote write endpoint -remoteWrite.url string
+        Defines the max number of pending datapoints to remote write endpoint (default 100000) -remoteWrite.url string
         Optional URL to Victoria Metrics or VMInsert where to persist alerts state in form of timeseries.
 E.g. http://127.0.0.1:8428
   -rule value